alosaur/alosaur/src/injection/README.md

         resolution chain
 -   ContainerScoped
     -   The dependency container will return the same instance each time a resolution for this dependency is requested.
-This is similar to being a singleton, however if a child container is made, that child container will resolve an instance unique to it.
+This is similar to being a Singleton, however if a child container is made, that child container will resolve an instance unique to it.

 #### Usage